Armistice Memorial in Compiègne Forest and Compiegne wagon (1918 & 1940)

 “To the heroic soldiers of France, defenders of the Fatherland and of Law, glorious liberators of Alsace and Lorraine. “

-For Adolf Hitler, the Alsace region had its own symbolic and even personal meaning in virtue of the fact that it is here he had been awarded Military Service Cross Third Class in September 1917.
-The issue of regaining the Alsace and Lorrain regions to Germany was never a driving force of Hitler’s political career since 1919 to the extent of Saar and Danzig.
+For Adolf Hitler, the Alsace region had its own symbolic and even personal meaning in virtue of the fact that it was here he had been awarded the Military Service Cross Third Class in September 1917.
+The issue of regaining the Alsace and Lorrain regions for Germany was never a driving force of Hitler’s political career from 1919 to the extent of the Saar and Danzig.
 As early as September 15, 1933, in the year of the rise to power in Germany, Hitler sent a personal political note to André François-Poncet, a French Ambassador to Germany since 1931, that ‘the Alsace-Lorraine issue simply doesn’t exist.
-By presenting himself as a flexible international player, on November 22, 1933, Hitler gave an interview to the ‘Le Matin’ newspaper, the one, which had donated the Alsace-Lorraine memorial in 1922.
-In his interview, the German chancellor stated that the region (Alsace and Lorraine) is not a matter of dispute between Germany and France and that the issue is easy to be solved by an agreement.
+By presenting himself as a flexible international player, on November 22, 1933, Hitler gave an interview to the ‘Le Matin’ newspaper, the one that had donated the Alsace-Lorraine memorial in 1922.
+In his interview, the German chancellor stated that the region (Alsace and Lorraine) is not a matter of dispute between Germany and France and that the issue is easy to solve through an agreement.
 In fact, at that moment in time, the Nazis had no military means to voice any aggressive rhetoric toward France.
-Already in September 1940, three months after the signing of the armistice in Compiegne, 23 000 Jews and other ‘undesirables’ were deported to South France from the region.
+Already in September 1940, three months after the signing of the armistice in Compiegne, 23,000 Jews and other ‘undesirables’ were deported to South France from the region.
 The citizens of Alsace and Lorraine would be given German citizenship as early as 1942.

 MEMORIAL TO THE FOREST RANGERS

-This lesser-known monument, located today in the shadow of the trees on the left hand, while moving from the Alsace-Lorraine memorial in the direction of the clearing, was not here in June 1940.
+This lesser-known monument, located today in the shadow of the trees on the left-hand side, while moving from the Alsace-Lorraine memorial in the direction of the clearing, was not here in June 1940.
 Initially inaugurated on November 4, 1920, at another crossroad near Chene Vert, it was moved here to the Glade of Armistice on November 11, 1995.
-The memorial stone, known as ‘Monument aux morts de la forêt de Compiègne’ (Monument to the fallen from the Compiegne forest) and honors the memory of the three water and forest rangers of the Compiegne forest (Forets De Compiegne), who was killed in WWI.
+The memorial stone, known as ‘Monument aux morts de la forêt de Compiègne’ (Monument to the fallen from the Compiegne forest), honors the memory of the three water and forest rangers of the Compiegne forest (Forets De Compiegne), who were killed in WWI.

-CHARLES LOUIS JACQUES ROLLIN, born in 1886 in Jouy-aux-Arches, 250 kilometers to the West of the city of Compiegne, was a captain in the French army during WWI.
+CHARLES LOUIS JACQUES ROLLIN, born in 1886 in Jouy-aux-Arches, 250 kilometers west of the city of Compiegne, was a captain in the French army during WWI.
 Rollin was killed on May 4, 1918, during the attack in Northern France, half a year before the end of the War.

-LAURENT OLIVIER was born in 1875 in Vermenton in the direction to the South of Paris.
-During WWI he was the second lieutenant in the 56th Infantry Division and was reported missing in action on April 26, 1915.
-Before the War Oliver was a guard at the Maison Forestière du Pont de Berne next to Rethondes and Compiegne.
+LAURENT OLIVIER was born in 1875 in Vermenton, in the direction of the South of Paris.
+During WWI, he was a second lieutenant in the 56th Infantry Division and was reported missing in action on April 26, 1915.
+Before the War, Oliver was a guard at the Maison Forestière du Pont de Berne next to Rethondes and Compiegne.

 GUSTAVE BRANGE was born in 1877 in Villers-la-Montagne near the Belgian and Luxembourg border.
-Prior to the outbreak of the ‘Great War’, Brange was a forester near Saint-Jean-aux-Bois, in the Southern part of the Compiegne forest 8 km from Rethondes.
-Gustave Brange was a soldier in the 6th company of forest hunters and was killed on April 5, 1915.
+Before the outbreak of the ‘Great War’, Brange was a forester near Saint-Jean-aux-Bois, in the Southern part of the Compiegne forest, 8 km from Rethondes.
+Gustave Brange was a soldier in the 6th Company of forest hunters and was killed on April 5, 1915.

 THE GRANITE SLABS OF THE GLADE OF COMPIEGNE

-The undistinguished open site for the artillery storage in the First World War amid the Forest on Compiegne was fated to become a memorial site and a place of memory.
-Before the opening of the memorial in 1922, the visitors of the site already could witness two signs: “Tram du maréchal Foch” (Carriage of Marshal Foch) and “Train des Plénipolenliaires” (Train of the assigned delegates) on the locations of the delegates trains in November 1918.
-Since 1922 and later after the restoration of the memorial after WWII, the clearing had been dominated by three monuments.
+The undistinguished open site for the artillery storage in the First World War, amid the Forest of Compiegne, was fated to become a memorial site and a place of memory.
+Before the opening of the memorial in 1922, the visitors of the site could already witness two signs: “Tram du maréchal Foch” (Carriage of Marshal Foch) and “Train des Plénipolenliaires” (Train of the assigned delegates) on the locations of the delegates’ trains in November 1918.
+Since 1922 and later, after the restoration of the memorial after WWII, the clearing had been dominated by three monuments.

 Back in 1922, the very first authentic version of the slab was added with an inscription in French.